 Goff, among others, was happy to see Gurley taken care of, tweeting, “No one deserves it more!”

 Is Aaron Donald next?

-Donald is a cornerstone talent and one of the three-to-five best players in the NFL; to some, including Gurley, he is the best player in the league right now.
-But his rookie contract, which he has long since outplayed, expires at the end of this season at he’s still waiting.
+Donald is a cornerstone talent and one of the three to five best players in the NFL; to some, including Gurley, he is the best player in the league now.
+But his rookie contract, which he has long since outplayed, expires at the end of this season and he’s still waiting.

 Asked further about Donald’s status, Snead said, “We’re simultaneously working to make Aaron a Ram for a long time.
 That’s the goal.
 Aaron’s a big part of who we are, where we want to go… We’re going to continue working to get something done with Aaron.
 I don’t want to get into the details, but I do know we have time to get something done.”

 More from Yahoo Sports:

 • Kawhi Leonard apparently ghosted David Robinson

 • Phillies fan expertly catches homer while holding a baby